LunarLight-cn/CozyClub-React/README.md

-# CozyClub-React
+## CozyClub-React
-react learning ground
+React Learning Ground!!!

 The source code for this project is distributed under the **MIT License**.
 See the `LICENSE` file for more information.

-## ⚠️ Disclaimer Regarding Image Assets
+## Disclaimer Regarding Image Assets

 This project includes AI-generated images and visual assets collected from public internet sources.
 These assets are used solely for **demonstration and placeholder purposes**.